mkakabaev/mk_kit/README.md

 # MK_KIT

-My own personal library with no documentation, tests, guarantees, or plans to take over the world.
+My personal library — no docs, no tests, no guarantees, and definitely no plans to take over the world.